 The day before the race

-So, if you follow the tips above you can be sure that your carbohydrates depots are filled.
-Now you have to focus on two things: Rest Fluid and carbohydrate intake As mentioned in “The carbohydrate dinner” you should do that if you want but don’t over eat.
-And it’s not a good idea to change too much on your daily Food and drinking intake the day before, since your stomach can work against you.
-But if you have followed a plan in about 2 months it should not be a problem. .
+So, if you follow the tips above you can be sure that your carbohydrate depots are filled.
+Now you have to focus on two things: Rest Fluid and carbohydrate intake As mentioned in “The carbohydrate dinner” you should do that if you want but don’t overeat.

 Race day breakfast

-On race day, it’s important that you get a good carbohydrate-based breakfast that you know works best for you.
-The strategy is clear: Don’t eat or drink anything you haven’t tried before because you have developed good habits and changing on that on race day is not a good idea.
+On race day, you must get a good carbohydrate-based breakfast that you know works best for you.
+The strategy is clear: Don’t eat or drink anything you haven’t tried before because you have developed good habits and changing that on race day is not a good idea.